Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 }

-9. Explain String in JavaScript?
+8. Explain String in JavaScript.

 Ans.
-The group of characters or textual data is called a string, in JavaScript, there is no separate type for the character, even a single character will be stored as a string.
-In JavaScript, the string can be enclosed with single quotes or double-quotes.
+The group of characters or textual data is called a string, in JavaScript.
+There is no separate type for the character, even a single character will be stored as a string.
+In JavaScript, the string can be enclosed with single quotes or double quotes.

-But with the JavaScript, the methods and properties are also available to primitive values, because JavaScript treats primitive values as an object when executing the methods and properties.
+But with JavaScript, the methods and properties are also available to primitive values, because JavaScript treats primitive values as an object when executing the methods and properties.

 var str = 'hello';